GRW Mayael Commander Deck.

 Once you've set the wheel in motion, You'll want to tap into Mayael's full potential and unleash havoc:

 1) Destabilize your opponent from interfering with your gameplay.
-Cards such as Voice of Resurgence, Dromoka, Defense Grid, Avacyn, Twilight Shepherd, Vorinclex, Selfless Spirit, etc;
+Cards such as Voice of Resurgence, Dromoka, Defense Grid, Avacyn, Twilight Shepherd, Vorinclex, Selfless Spirit, Miren, the Moaning Well (Gotta sacrifice and lock down those precious creatures you do not wish to have exiled), etc;

-2) Interfering with your opponents field, open up the Mayel's range of options and summon creatures which can directly disable your opponents with creatures such as: Angel of Serenity, Gruul Ragebeast, Admonition Angel, Terastodon, Greater Good (For those cases in which you need an answer for creature removal);
+2) Interfering with your opponents field, open up the Mayel's range of options and summon creatures which can directly disable your opponents with creatures such as: Angel of Serenity, Gruul Ragebeast, Admonition Angel, Terastodon);

 4) Engage in all out combat, swarm the field and unleash havoc with combo cards such as Warstorm Surge, Gisela, Gruul Ragebeast, Utvara Hellkite, Omnath, Balefire Dragon, Ulamog, etc;